London–Aylesbury line: Rationalisation from 1960s onwards

 The mainline services north of Aylesbury (via Woodford Halse, Rugby and Loughborough to Nottingham Victoria and beyond) were withdrawn in 1966 as the Great Central Main Line was seen by Dr Beeching as a duplicate of the Midland Main Line.
-Now only freight services to Calvert and on certain Bank Holidays special passenger train service runs to and from Quainton Road.
-The track remains in situ from Calvert west to Bicester Village and the line to Bletchley is being reconstructed for future reopening as part of East West Rail.
+For many years only freight services were operated to a landfill site at Calvert, though theses ceased in the late 1990s.
+During HS2 construction the line was again used for freight traffic, and on certain Bank Holidays special passenger train service runs to and from Quainton Road.
+The track between Calvert west to Bicester Village and the line to Bletchley has been reconstructed and reopened as part of East West Rail.

 InterCity 125 trains were used on the line, albeit rarely, during the 1980s.
 Also in the 1980s, there were passenger specials north to Milton Keynes from Marylebone via Aylesbury and High Wycombe, which picked up passengers at Quainton Road and the disused Winslow railway station.